Richard Brathwait: Life

-He was the author of many works of very unequal merit, of which the best known is Drunken Barnaby's Four Journeys, which records his pilgrimages through England in rhymed Latin (said by Southey to be the best of modern times), and doggerel English verse.
+He was the author of many works of very unequal merit, of which the best known is Barnabæ Itinerarium, Mirtili & Faustuli Nominibus Insignitum (c.
+1636) which was translated into English as Barnabees Journall; under the Names of Mirtilus & Faustulus Shadowed (1638) and later called Drunken Barnaby's Four Journeys, which records his pilgrimages through England in rhymed Latin (said by Robert Southey to be the best of modern times), and doggerel English verse.
 The English Gentleman (1631) and English Gentlewoman are in a much more decorous strain.
 Other works are The Golden Fleece (1611) (poems), The Poet's Willow, A Strappado for the Devil (a satire), and Art Asleepe, Husband?

 His 1613 book The Yong Mans Gleanings contains the first known use of the word "computer"; he used the word to refer to an "arithmetician".

-An extract from both Drunken Barnaby and his “epitaph to Frances, (his wife)” appears in The Bishoprick Garland by (Sir) Cuthbert Sharp.
+An extract from both Drunken Barnaby and his “epitaph to Frances, (his wife)” appears in The Bishoprick Garland by Sir Cuthbert Sharp.

+Works

+A list of works by Braitwait follows: